KohlsTechnology/git2consul-go/README.md

 ## Configuration

-Configuration is provided as a JSON file and passed in via the `-config` flag.
+Configuration is provided with a JSON file and passed in via the `-config` flag.
 Repository configuration will take care of cloning the repository into `local_store`, but it will not be responsible for creating the actual `local_store` directory.
 Similarly, it is expected that there is no collision of directory or file that contains the same name as the repository name under `local_store`, or git2consul will exit with an error.
 If there is a git repository under a specified repo name, and the origin URL is different from the one provided in the configuration, it will be overwritten.

 ### Default configuration